kidach1/scale.io/README.md

 #### conf for loadbalancing

-correspond to A and B in [this figure](https://github.com/kidach1/scale.io#architecture)
+Correspond to A and B in above structure chart.

 |key|desc|
 |---|---|